Logiqx/gps-wizard/docs/README.md

   - 32-byte format with SDOP + VSDOP, GT-31 onwards
 - UBX - u-blox Binary
   - ESP-GPS
-  - Support for NAV-PVT messages - "Navigation position velocity time solution"
+  - Support for NAV-PVT messages

+Note: The majority of the file readers are bespoke, instead of using freely available generic libraries.
+This provides vastly improved load performance.